frankiefy/lrthw/README.md

+#Learn Ruby The Hard Way
-Learn Ruby The Hard Way
+The first 40 exercises of Learn Ruby The Hard Way.
+Covering the foundations of ruby, with exercises and challenges.